-- (A) Net Investment Return.
-The net investment return assumption for the Retiree Health Care Trust is seven percent.
-Aon Hewitt calculated the investment return that could be expected based on the target asset allocation in the Chicago Transit Authority (CTA) Retiree Health Care Plan financial statements and supplementary information for years ended December 31, 2011 and 2010.
-Aon Hewitt looked at two different sets of expected returns: - 1.
-The expected return based on the Aon Hewitt Expected Return Model (as of the first quarter of 2012). - 2.
-A report done by Wilshire Consulting, titled "2012 Report on State Retirement Systems: Funding Levels and Asset Allocation".
+Aon Hewitt calculated the investment return that could be expected based on the target asset allocation in the Chicago Transit Authority (CTA) Retiree Health Care Plan financial statements and supplementary information for years ended December 31, 2012 and 2011.
+Aon Hewitt looked at two different sets of expected returns:

+- 1. The expected return based on the Aon Hewitt Expected Return Model (as of the first quarter of 2013). - 2.
+A report done by Wilshire Consulting, titled "2013 Report on State Retirement Systems: Funding Levels and Asset Allocation".

-Based on the asset allocation in the Trust's investment policy, Wilshire and Aon Hewitt predicted a weighted average net investment return of 5.14 percent and 5.82 percent, respectively, both less than the actuarial assumption of 7.00 percent.
-However, Aon Hewitt's Expected Return Model indicated the median return based on the target asset allocation is 6.49 percent and that the probability of achieving a return of 7.00 percent or greater is 39.8 percent.
-The weighted average net investment return assumes that the asset classes are one hundred percent correlated, while the median return takes into account that the asset classes are not one hundred percent correlated.
+Based on the asset allocation in the Trust's investment policy, Wilshire and Aon Hewitt predicted a weighted average net investment return of 5.47 percent and 5.78 percent, respectively, both less than the actual assumption of 7.00 percent.
+However, Aon Hewitt's Expected Return Model indicated the median return based on the target asset allocation is 6.44 percent and that the probability of achieving a return of 7.00 percent or greater is 38.5 percent.
+The weighted average net investment return assumes that the asset classes are one hundred percent correlated, while the median and percentile returns take into account that the asset classes are not one hundred percent correlated.
 Therefore, Aon Hewitt believes the median is a better representation of the true expected return.
 Also, the Wilshire report states that it is important to note that Wilshire's long-term asset assumptions do not include any expectations from active management and are targeted at a 10-year time horizon.
+Given this information, we believe the 7.00 percent net investment return assumption is on the high end of the reasonable range, and that this assumption should be monitored closely in the future.